ericclack/pygamezero_pacman/doc/part4.rst

 OK, so now we get an extra 5 points on our score, but we also want the ghosts to run away from us.
-We need some way of knowing that the Pac-Man has a power-up, which should be time limited in some way.
+We need some way of knowing that the Pac-Man has a power-up, which should be time limited in some way -- we can use counters again for this.

 Let's start by adding another variable to the :code:`pacman` sprite.
 Near the top of your program add this line: ::

-  pacman.powerup = False
+  pacman.powerup = 0

 Now we can add this line in the :code:`eat_food` function: ::

-  pacman.powerup = True
+  pacman.powerup = 25

 The last thing we need to do is to make the ghosts change direction.
 We need something like this -- this won't work yet, but you get the idea: ::